1.Use a Real Bakery.

 3. Prepare for the appointment

 - take some time to look at cakes on the internet (View our photo gallery).
 Looking at cakes will help you decide if you like square, round, multi-shaped, traditional or contemporary; if you prefer all white or want a spot of color; if you want columns or stacked or both; or if you want a totally different type of cake.

 - think about whether or not you want flowers on your cake.
-If “yes”, do you want sugar flowers or fresh flowers?
-Also, whether sugar or fresh, you will need to decide on the flower variety or varieties, and the color or colors.
+If “yes”, do you want fresh flowers, sugar flowers or artificial flowers?
+Also, whether fresh, sugar or artificial, you will need to decide on the flower variety or varieties, and the color or colors.

 - choose your colors.
 Even if your cake is all white, it helps the bakery know who you are in the cake world.
 If you have any special fabrics, bring a swatch, or a picture of your dress.
 The cake designer gains inspiration from all of these items.

 - decide if you want a groom’s cake.
 If you bring your groom and want to talk about a groom’s cake, tell him in advance what it is.
 A groom’s cake can be as simple as a sheet cake with a sports logo or it can be more elaborate and say a lot about his personality.
 A groom’s cake (if it is a simple design) is a good way to meet the number of serving required while reducing the overall cost by reducing the size of the wedding cake.

 - decide how many servings you want.
 This usually corresponds to the number of guests at the reception, but can vary depending on whether you are having a seated dinner (where the cake is plated and served) or a dessert bar (where guests pick from a variety of desserts).